 Yiannis is a botanist living in the Troodos Mountains of Cyprus.
 Having obtained a degree in Chemistry from the University of London he returned to his mountain village where he took up botany.
 This led to a new book on the Orchids of Cyprus, with colour photos to aid identification.
 Several new plants were recorded for Cyprus and new locations were found for old ones.
 He was invited to be one of the authors of the Red Data Book of the Flora of Cyprus.

 His interests include Orchids round the Mediterranean, the Floras of Cyprus, Greece and Turkey and also the flora of European Mountains.
 He takes a keen interest in other life-forms such as Butterflies and other Insects, Reptiles, Dragonflies and even Lichens.
 He likes to share his knowledge with members of his party.
 Yiannis is also knowledgeable about the geology and history of areas he visits.
-He will be leading our Cyprus, Rhodes and Dolomites trips.
+Yiannis currently leads our Cyprus, Crete, Rhodes, Peloponnese and Italian Dolomites trips.

 Steve Mills and Hilary Koll